praw-dev/asyncpraw/docs/getting_started/authentication.rst

 Authenticating via OAuth
 ========================

-PRAW supports the three types of applications that can be registered on Reddit.
+asyncpraw supports the three types of applications that can be registered on Reddit.
 Those are:

 * `Web Applications <https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#web-app>`_
 * `Installed Applications <https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#installed-app>`_
 * `Script Applications <https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#script-app>`_

-Before you can use any one of these with PRAW, you must first `register
+Before you can use any one of these with asyncpraw, you must first `register
 <https://www.reddit.com/prefs/apps/>`_ an application of the appropriate type
 on Reddit.

 If your app does not require a user context, it is :ref:`read only <read_only_application>`.

-PRAW supports the flows that each of these applications can use.
+asyncpraw supports the flows that each of these applications can use.
 The following table defines which tables can use which flows:

 .. rst-class:: center_table_items